larsonjj/generator-yeogurt/app/templates/client/styles/styleguide.md

 # Preprocessor Helper Documentation

-If you use a CSS preprocessor like SCSS or LESS, you should document all helper functions (sometimes called mixins).
+If you use a CSS preprocessor like SCSS or Less, you should document all helper functions (sometimes called mixins).

 ```less
 // Creates a linear gradient background, from top to bottom.